mctools/simplebuild-dgcode/doc/source/heatmap.rst

-Resulting heatmap files have the extension ``.mesh3d`` and can be inspected interactively via the ``sb_mesh3d_browse command``, leading to an interactive display where one can view the 3D data projected onto any cartesian plane and optionally only using data from selected slices of the third dimension.
+Resulting heatmap files have the extension ``.mesh3d`` and can be inspected interactively via the ``sb_mesh3d_browse command``, leading to an interactive display where one can view the 3D data projected onto any cartesian plane, and optionally only using data from selected slices of the third dimension.
 See the image above for an example.